jspjut/jspjut.github.io/content/post/2017/phaser-game.md

 This post will focus on some of my first thoughts on [Phaser](http://phaser.io/), which I've been trying out somewhat.
 I'm actually using [phaser ce](https://github.com/photonstorm/phaser-ce), but that's beside the point.
 There are tons of tutorials out there, but the one I went through was the first part of [Jason Yang's Multiplayer Game Tutorial](http://gojasonyang.com/post/phaserMultiplayerGamePart1.html).
+I'll write more of my thoughts when I get around to it.